hmrc/terraform-aws-s3-bucket-core/README.md

 ### Life cycle policies

 One of the following data_expiry values must be chosen.
 The bucket tag `data_expiry` will be set to the value chosen and a lifecycle rule added to ensure data expires after the appropriate number of days.
+If setting to `forever-config-only`, no expiry will be set.

  | Tag Values | Expiration |
 |------------|------------|